direna25/freeCodeCamp-1/guide/english/bootstrap/index.md

 At the time of writing, Bootstrap's latest release is [4.1.3](http://blog.getbootstrap.com/2018/07/24/bootstrap-4-1-3/ ).
 If you would like to keep up with any news of announcements, follow them [here](http://blog.getbootstrap.com/).

+#### Why use Bootstrap?
+Easy to use: Any one with knowledge of HTML, CSS, Javascript can start to use Bootstrap Responsive features: Responsive CSS adjusts to phones, tablets, and desktops Mobile-first approach: In Bootstrap 3, mobile-first styles are part of the core framework Browser compatibility: Bootstrap is compatible with all modern browsers (Chrome, Firefox, Internet Explorer, Edge, Safari, and Opera)

 #### Installation

 There are two main options to add Bootstrap to your web project.
 You can link to publicly available sources, or download the framework directly.